aztlan-labs/chicmoz/README.md

 ```

 terminal 2:
+_Make sure you have .chicmoz-local.env file in the root_

 ```sh
 # It will end with keeping the terminal open for the tunnel.
 (Also it will ask for your password)